kamranbekirovyz/versionarte/README.md

   }
 ```

-Below is a example of how to use versionarte with `MyCustomVersionarteProvider` we created before:
+Below is a example of how to use versionarte with `MyCustomVersionarteProvider`:

 ```dart
 final result = await Versionarte.check(